lvcarx/lsp-python/README.md

 # LSPpy

- LSPpy is a lightweight implementation of the Least Squares Projection (LSP) dimensionality reduction technique using sklearn style API.
+ LSPpy is a lightweight implementation of the Least Square Projection (LSP) dimensionality reduction technique using sklearn style API.

 The implementation is based on "Least Square Projection: A Fast High-Precision Multidimensional Projection Technique and Its Application to Document Mapping", which can be cited using: